BabylonJS/OldDocumentationSite/content/overviews/Standard/Using_The_Canvas2D.md

 To achieve that we breakdown each property of a primitive into three possible categories:
 1. Model Level: each different value will lead to a specific render model, then one draw call.
 Two instances having two different values for a given property will lead to two different models to render.
 2. Intance Level: the property can have any kind of value, it won't change the render model assigned to the isntance.
-3. Dynamic Level: the property doesn't play a part in the rendering
+3. Dynamic Level: the property doesn't play a part in the rendering.

 For instance the Sprite2D Primitive has the following properties:
  - texture (model): the texture to use to render the sprite